JacobBITLABS/JacobBITLABS.github.io/_pages/about.md

  -->

-I am a computer scientist (MSc) from Department of Mathematics and Computer Science (IMADA) at the University of Southern Denmark, SDU.
+I am a computer scientist from Department of Mathematics and Computer Science (IMADA) at the University of Southern Denmark, SDU.
 I am currently working as an ML/AI Engineer in an research and development department (R&D).